Lorti/manu.ninja/_posts/2016-08-28-inline-svg-how-i-learned-to-stop-worrying-and-love-gzip.md

 The icons in `realistic.html`{:.bash} were selected to have different "representative" lengths, similar to what might be used on a real page – most of the icons once, and few of the icons often.

-The byte sizes show a few interesting things.

-* gzip -6 around 3 KB smaller than gzip -1
-* changes from normal to minified HTML can be neglected
-* reusing icons that are already present on a page only adds a small amount of data
-* you should be able to serve your HTML in under 14,6 KB with ease, transferring all of your data in [TCP's initial window](https://tools.ietf.org/html/rfc6928), ergo your first round-trip

 ~~~ html
 <svg class="icon" width="8" height="8" viewBox="0 0 8 8">
     <path d="M0 0v1h8v-1h-8zm2 2v1h6v-1h-6zm-2 2v1h8v-1h-8zm2 2v1h6v-1h-6z"/>